rumboalla/KryptoPrefs/README.md

 * Usable from **Java** and **Kotlin**.
 * Supports the **Android Keystore**.
 * **KryptoContext** for higher level features:
-    * **Supported types**: string, int, long, boolean, date, double, float, short, byte, char and enum.
+    * **Supported types**: string, int, long, boolean, date, double, float, short, byte, char, enum and json.
     * Types can be **nullable**.
     * Types can be **memory backed**.
     * Types can be **observed**.